Fair Resource Allocation in Weakly Coupled Markov Decision Processes: BACKGROUND

-The utilitarian approach maximizes the average utilities over all individuals but does not guarantee fairness in utility distribution, as some users may be disadvantaged to increase overall utility.
-The GGF offers flexibility by encoding various fairness criteria in a structured way.
+The utilitarian approach maximizes average utilities over all individuals but does not guarantee fairness in utility distribution, as some {sub-MDPs} may be disadvantaged to increase overall utility.
+The use of GGF offers flexibility by encoding various fairness criteria in a structured way.
 Moreover, $\GGF_{\vw}[\vv]$ is concave in $\vv$, which has nice properties for problem reformulation.